ADGLx/personalWebSite/README.md

 # personalWebSite
-My personal website,
-It will contain:
-index.html (The page that will be sent to as my cv) MySchedule.html (Will act as my calendar and allow me to set up regular classes as well as reminders)
+Old Personal Website created in PHP, HTML and JavaScript.
+It contains my old CV page as well as a fully functional reminder/scheduler page.